 Background

 Somaliland Non-State Actors forum SONSAF is a leading civil society platform that aims to engage all Somaliland Non-Stat actors by improving their capacity and position.
 Since its establishment in 2008, SONSAF's mission and primary objective are to enhance non-state actor's voice through better coordination and networking that contributes in helping Non-state actors to possess a vibrant space in policy dialogue arena especially, peace-building, security, democratisation, development sustainability and have concrete influence in formulating policies that address the needs of all citizens.
 Overall, civil society and nongovernmental organisations (NGOs) can influence individual behaviour and the institutions involved in all development sectors.

+Dan-guud is a thirty-six-month project undertaken through a consortium with funding from the European Union.
+The specific objectives of the project include the following:

+To empower youth and women CSOs through evidence-based actions to reclaim and expand their civic space and actively participate decision making processes.

+To strengthen CSOs’ voices to promote awareness and civic education through cultural expressions and media domains.

+To support safe and inclusive spaces that promotes democratic processes, accountability, social inclusion at community, regional and national levels.

-SONSAF is awarded an eighteen-month project entitled ‘Support Peaceful Elections (PEACE) programme in Somaliland 2021’.
-The eighteen months project is funded by the European Union, which has two main objectives:
+is currently undertaking project funded by the European Union,

-Monitoring and reducing electoral tensions through Election Situation Room (ESR) across Somaliland and

-Increasing Women’s, youth and minorities participation in Somaliland’s electoral and governance processes in the pre-election, election and post-election periods

-Objectives of the Facilitation
+2. Objectives of the Facilitation

-The facilitation's overall objective is to provide training to the political parties’ women’s wing to help improve the success of female candidates in future elections.
-The successful candidate will have two days to prepare the training, another two days to deliver the training and a final day to write a report.
-The report produced should evaluate the training provided detailing any challenges encountered.
+The Overall objective of this activity is to contribute to the expansion of civic space in Somaliland particularly for youth and women.
+This particular activity will help to capacitate the youth wings of the three political parties in Somaliland.
+This training will equip these aspirational young leaders of the future with the skills to effectively participate in debates, carry out effective leadership within their respective political party, facilitate meetings, policy analyses, and the knowledge and confidence to navigate party politics.

+During the training there will be different sessions including but not limited to, presentations from the facilitator, group discussion, group presentation and question & answer session.

-Scope of Work
+3. Scope of Work

-The facilitator is expected to provide two days of training to the political parties’ women’s wing.
+The facilitator is expected to provide three days of training to the political parties’ youth wings.
 The facilitator will focus on the following key activities.

-The two-day training will focus on improving female candidates’ knowledge and understanding of electoral legislation to enhance their success in future elections.
-The training will be aimed at the political parties women’s wing, female candidates, their campaign teams and female representatives from the three political parties.
+Enable members of the youth wings from the three national political parties to be equipped with the capacity and mentorship opportunities.

+Improve fundamental skills that enables them to participate in debates, carry out effective leadership within their respective political party.

-Prepare all related training material, including; a work plan, training agenda, PowerPoint presentations, session duration and discussion contents.
+Prepare all related training material, including; training schedule, PowerPoint presentations, handouts and discussion contents.

+The training will provide insight into how to get involved community engagement to harness grassroots support from their local community.

-Provide participants with a deeper understanding of how to plan gain candidacy and influence with the political parties.
+The youth will be trained on how to gain influence and eventually candidacy within the political parties.

-Inform participants on how to devise a documented campaign roadmap and its importance to utilizing both time and resources effectively.

-Encourage participants to exchange previous experiences and skills to conduct their campaigns successfully and efficiently.
+They will be able to enhance their knowledge on the concept of youth in politics and the role of youth in all aspects of development.

 Produce a report documenting an overall assessment of the training and the challenges encountered.

-Reporting
+4. Reporting